Team Excellence Award

 The Team Excellence Award is awarded to teams who have made a significant contribution to their service or produced an exemplary piece of work.

 In this category, the focus is on high-performing teams.
-We’re looking for those who’ve developed their roles, relationships and processes to create exceptionally integrated, high-quality and efficient service delivery for the benefit of people affected by cancer.
+We look for those who’ve developed their roles, relationships and processes to create high-quality and efficient service delivery for the benefit of people affected by cancer.

 The team should:

 Have a team leader and at least three other team members

 Work effectively across teams and boundaries

 Demonstrate team development that optimises the team’s impact and effectiveness.